 Nakagawa Mokkougei’s studio carries on the finest wood crafting traditions from the region of Kyoto, where time-honored techniques are passed on from father to son.

 Nakagawa's workshop is widely recognized for its contemporary iterations of the ‘Ki-Oke’ – the iconic Japanese wooden bucket –, handcrafted using a technique developed seven hundred years ago during the Muromachi era.

-During the Edo period, households used wooden buckets for bathing rituals or for storing rice and miso.
-The buckets can still be found in nearly every Japanese household today, although they are used for various different purposes such as champagne coolers, bathtubs or beautiful objects for everyday life.
+During the Edo period, households used wooden buckets for bathing rituals and for storing rice and miso.
+The buckets can still be found in many Japanese households today, although they are used for different purposes such as champagne coolers, bathtubs or beautiful objects for everyday life.